-If you wish to have your new passport or report of birth returned by mail, you must submit a self-addressed envelope of appropriate size bearing a 51 cent stamp.
-If you do not wish to have your passport or report of birth mailed to you must collect it at the U.S. Embassy within 30 days of being notified of its arrival at the U.S. Embassy.
+If you wish to have your new passport or report of birth returned by mail, you must submit a self-addressed envelope of appropriate size with 51 cents postage.
+Otherwise, you must collect all documents at the U.S. Embassy within 30 days of being notified of its arrival.

 Third Party Attendance at Passport Appointment Interviews